DragShot/DS-Desktop-Notify/README.md

 - Translucent windows support in AWT/Swing is recommended for best results (Java 7 or higher is needed for this).

 ## Being developed
-- The ability to spawn notifications from external processes via the command line (maybe to be added as a separate distributable).
 - Transitions and more customizable options for the notification area.
+- Performance improvements.

 ## Do you want to use this in a production environment?
 It has come to my attention that there's been some enterprise-class projects that have included this library as one of their dependencies.
-This is why I've deployed an [official javadoc](http://dscore.webcindario.com/software/desktopnotify/javadoc).
+This is why I have deployed an [official javadoc](http://dscore.webcindario.com/software/desktopnotify/javadoc).

-If you are interested in using DS Desktop Notify and need some help/guidance with it, want to request a feature you need or submit a bug, you can send an e-mail to [the.drag.shot@gmail.com](mailto:the.drag.shot@gmail.com) with a subject that starts with **[Desktop Notify]**, or start a discussion here on GitHub.
+If you are interested in using DS Desktop Notify and need some help/guidance with it, want to request a feature you need or submit a bug, you can send an e-mail to [the.drag.shot@gmail.com](mailto:the.drag.shot@gmail.com) with a subject starting with **[Desktop Notify]**, or open an issue here on GitHub.